 - Do I complete another application and pay the registration every year?

-As long as the Student Update Form is completed during the free re-enrollment window each spring, there is no Registration Fee and the student remains enrolled.
+As long as the Student Enrollment Form is completed during the free re-enrollment window each spring, there is no Registration Fee and the student remains enrolled.

 - Does SEA offer any scholarship programs for low income families?